A Little Curious

-A Little Curious is an American children's animated television series that ran on HBO Family for two seasons.
-The series premiered on February 1, 1999 until its final episode aired on May 1, 2000.
-The series, produced by Curious Pictures and HBO, was aimed at preschoolers.
-It was one of the cornerstone programs for the relaunch of the HBO Family channel in February 1999.
+A Little Curious is an American children's animated TV series that ran on HBO and its multiplex channel HBO Family for two seasons.
+The series premiered on February 1, 1999 until its last episode aired on May 1, 2000.
+The series, produced by cel-and-computer, Los Angeles-based animation studio Curious Pictures, was aimed mainly at preschoolers.
+It was one of the cornerstone programs for the relaunch of the HBO Family channel in February 1999, but removed in repeats currently.

 Plot

-The 24-minute episodes are essentially anthologies of shorts centered on a common, easily digested topic word such as "slippery" or "sticky".
+The 24-minute episodes are essentially anthologies of shorts focused on a common, easily digested topic word such as "slippery" or "sticky".
 While each short draws from the same pool of characters, they are produced in a variety of animation techniques.
-Animation styles include stop-motion, clay animation, traditional 3-D and 2-D cel animation, and 3-D CGI, along with live-action segments mostly narrated by Bob the Ball.
+Animation styles include stop-motion, collage animation, clay animation, traditional 3-D and 2-D hand-drawn animation, and 3-D CGI, along with live-action segments mostly narrated by Bob the Ball.
 Some of the shorts are designed to fit more than one topic, and are re-used in different episodes.

 Characters

-The pool of characters, generally based on everyday objects, include:
+The pool of characters, which are inanimate everyday objects, include: